-Welcome to the California State University (CSU) – the nation’s largest comprehensive higher education system with 23 unique campuses serving approximately 481,000 students with more than 52,000 faculty and staff.
+Welcome to the California State University (CSU) – the nation’s largest comprehensive university with 23 unique campuses serving approximately 482,000 students and employing more than 53,000 faculty and staff.

-Each year, the university awards more than 125,000 degrees.
-CSU graduates are serving as leaders in the industries that drive California’s economy, including business, agriculture, entertainment, engineering, teaching, hospitality and health care.
-Learn more at calstate.edu.
+Each year, the university awards more than 127,000 degrees.
+CSU graduates are serving as leaders in the industries that drive California’s economy, including business, agriculture, entertainment, engineering, teaching, hospitality and healthcare.
+Learn more at www.calstate.edu.

 A Tradition of Excellence for More Than Five Decades

-One in every 10 employees in California is a CSU alumnus.
+- One of every 10 employees in California is a CSU graduate.

 CSU Historical Milestones

 The individual California State Colleges were established as a system with a Board of Trustees and a chancellor in 1960 by the Donahoe Higher Education Act.
 In 1972, the system was designated as the California State University and Colleges, and in 1982 the system became the California State University.
 Today, the CSU is comprised of 23 campuses, including comprehensive and polytechnic universities and, since July 1995, the California State University Maritime Academy, a specialized campus.

 The oldest campus — San José State University — was founded in 1857 and became the first institution of public higher education in California.
 The newest — California State University Channel Islands — opened in fall 2002, with freshmen arriving in fall 2003.

 In 1963, the CSU’s Academic Senate was established to act as the official voice of CSU faculty in university wide matters.
 Also, the California State College Student Presidents Association — which was later renamed the California State Student Association — was founded to represent each campus student association on issues affecting students.